 It’s the summer of 1856, and you crossed your Prairie Schooner wagon at the Lone Tree Ferry from old Kanesville.
 You decided to head north to find land near the fertile Missouri River Valley basin.
 You trot along the savannah-like prairie north of Omaha, originally thinking you’d stay at the grimy former Mormon town of Florence.

 Foot prints along the old Indian trail you’re traveling get you anxious about stopping for the night, when in the distance you see a little town emerge from the grasses and trees around you.
 Before you know it you’re engulfed in a dusty frontier town called Saratoga.

-Founded in 1857, the town of Saratoga, including Sulphur Springs, was a boom town in the Nebraska Territory that was born, boomed, and died on the vine within a year.
+Founded in 1857, the town of Saratoga, including Sulphur Springs and West Saratoga, was a boom town in the Nebraska Territory that was born, boomed, and died on the vine within a year.

 Erastus Beadle, the representative of a company of men from Saratoga Springs, New York, came to the area first in August, 1856, just after the opening of the Nebraska Territory to settlers.
 Beadle found a fat bend in the Missouri River and staked a claim.
 Then he went back to New York and secured funding from a group of investors.